Deadpool 2 ***

 One Liner Review:

-A movie that somehow takes a character and movie that was incredibly original and fresh, and then finds new ways to take it in unique directions.
+It’s not better then the first movie, but Deadpool 2 is stilll pretty good.
+Here a film that takes a character and movie that was incredibly original and fresh, and then finds new ways to take it in unique directions.
 This one works for all sorts of reasons.
 The humor is fantastic.
 There are references here to every superhero movie and pop culture idea you could ever want.
 The action and villain blow those of the first movie away.
 And the storyline keeps unfolding, giving us more villains and new angles to approach them from.
-There are a few missteps every now and again, (a joke that goes on too long, or is more potty humor than smart,) but most of the time this thing is hitting it out of the park.
+There are a few missteps every now and again, but most of the time this thing is hitting it out of the park.
 Here’s a movie where nearly every line is a joke, and every other one of those is really funny.
-And that’s not to mention the great action at all.
+And that’s not to mention the great action.
 The combination makes for a very fun film.

 Another example of something that Deadpool 2 improves upon is the villain.
-In the first movie, the villain was incredibly weak.
+In the first movie, the villain was pretty weak.
 The movie was made on a shoe string budget, and so there was no money for any character who was superhuman at all, (in a villain role.)
-The movie was already pouring all it’s money for CGI characters into guys like Colossus (the metal giant X-Men character.)
+Instead, they decided to pour all of their money for CGI characters into guys like Colossus (the metal giant X-Men character.)
 But with the sequel, they know they need a cool villain.
 And they capture this in a number of ways.
 First, they give us Cable as the villain of the first half.
 And then in the second half, we get a villain so cool, that we’ve actually been waiting to see him done right ever since X-Men: The Last Stand.
-I won’t give away who he is, but let’s just say, this movie uses full CGI to bring the characters to life, (which I know was the mistake made by DC with brining Steppenwolf to life in Justice League,) but hear it turns out to be the best way to do it.
-This is a character how is larger than life and needs computer effects to get him right.
+I won’t give away who he is, but let’s just say, this movie uses full CGI to bring the character to life, (which was the mistake made by DC with bringing Steppenwolf to life in Justice League,) but here it turns out to be the right move.
+This is a character who is larger than life and needs computer effects to get him right.

-There’s even a third villain of sorts in the ways of Russell, a kid who has been physically and sexually abused and now has a lot of hate in his heart.
-Russell, (played by the kid who played Ricky Bobby in Hunt For The WIlderpeople,) is basically playing the role here, and once again he delivers.
-The role is a kid who thinks he’s a badass, even if he’s not.
+There’s even a third villain of sorts in the ways of Russell, a kid who has been physically and sexually abused and now has a lot of hate in his heart, (played by the kid who played Ricky Bobby in Hunt For The WIlderpeople.)
+This is a kid who thinks he’s a badass, even if he’s not.
 In this case, he’s got mutant powers, where his fists turn to fire, and he can shoot that fire out at enemies.
 He calls himself Fire Fist.
 This kid, like Cable, is somewhere in between, in terms of villains, meaning he’s not really good nor bad.
 At some points our hero, Deadpool, is on the same side as him, and at others, Deadpool opposes him.

 You see, instead of just becoming the story of Deadpool seeking vengeance on the guys who killed his girlfriend, this event really motivates Deadpool to open up his heart and help out a kid.
 He and Vanessa were talking about having a kid, and now Deadpool has the chance to sort of become an adoptive dad.
 The kid in question is Russell.
 Deadpool wants to help this kid out, only Cable shows up to kill the kid before Deadpool really has a chance.
 Cable (Josh Brolin, having the best year of his life with this movie, Thanos in Avengers, and Sicario 2 later on this year,) breaks into the prison / home where Russell is being held, using his metal arm and futuristic technology.
 Cable arrives from the future hunting a kid, (just like the villain in Terminator 2,) and yes, references are indeed made to that movie.

 After Deadpool loses to Cable in their first brawl, he decides to recruit a team to help him out.
-On the one hand, Deadpool doesn’t seem like the kind of character who would recruit a team,.
+On the one hand, Deadpool doesn’t seem like the kind of character who would recruit a team.
 On the other hand, he did recruit Colossus and Negasonic Teenage Warhead to help him in the first movie, so it’s fine.
 And the superhero team scenes featuring a handful of misfits as members, are a lot of fun.
-The team is X-Force, and we watch them during interviews and tryouts all the way to their skydiving debut.
-And then, not long after this, we are back squaring off against Cable during the convoy action scene.
-All this not to mention the big villain who dominates the second half.
+The team is X-Force, and we watch them during casting call interviews and tryouts all the way to their skydiving debut.
+And then, not long after this, we are back squaring off against Cable during the convoy action scene, which is fantastic.
+The best thing about this scene has got to be Domino and all the craziness that goes on around her, without her ever getting hurt.